 - Order Volume: MOQ requirements and production efficiency

-Many successful sock lines combine multiple techniques—for example, using plain knit for the leg, ribbing at the cuff, terry cushioning in the footbed, and seamless toe construction.
+Many successful sock lines combine multiple techniques.
+For example, using plain knit for the leg, ribbing at the cuff, terry cushioning in the footbed, and seamless toe construction.
 This hybrid approach optimizes performance while managing costs effectively.

 Conclusion